Flavsditz/real-time-flutter/sse_server/README.md

 # Server-Sent Events Server

-This is the SSE server example that go together with the Flutter article present in [Softwerker XX]().
+This is the SSE server example that go together with the Flutter article present in [Softwerker 14]().

 ## Usage